wftutorials/android-beginner-tutorial/README.md

 ```

 So we have a `ScrollView`.
 Inside the `ScrollView` we need to add a `LinearLayout`.
 ScrollViews
-need to have a primary layout.
-Then we can structure anything else inside it.
+need to have a primary layout and will only accept one nested layout.
+Then we can structure anything else inside the primary layout.

 Now in the `LinearLayout` we add a `TextView`.
 The TextView has the attribute `android:text` which points to
 our `values/strings.xml` file.